‘Better Left Unsaid’, Debut EP from Kabir out now!

 I often think of how blessed I am to be given a chance to give my understanding of art back to the world.
 I quit my job in finance to be doing exactly what I’m doing.
 I’ve stayed inspired by traveling as much as I can with The Partap Brothers, joining them on their world tours!
 We just came back from Lahore, Pakistan which is, wIthout a doubt, one of the great cities of the world.
-Otherwise, I read and write poetry, cook dinner — making food and sharing food has always been a big part of my family experience and has always seemed really tied to music to me in that way.
+Otherwise, I read and write poetry, cook dinner.
+Making food and sharing food has always been a big part of my family experience.
+It’s always seemed really tied to music to me in that way.

 I’m always seeking to challenge myself to do something out of the proverbial box.
 This mixture keeps me fuelled and inspired to keep challenging the status quo.

 What’s the best advice you’ve been given?

 Easy, “The past is sadness, the future is anxiety, right now is heaven.”
 A random stranger at SUNY Geneseo told me that during a night out with my friends.
 It keeps everything in perspective.
 Right now is heaven, I have to believe that it’s all that we truly have.